alibaba/feathub/README.md

 Similar to other feature stores, FeatHub provides the following core benefits:

-- **Simplified feature development**: The Python SDK provided by FeatHub makes it easy to develop features without worrying about point-in-time correctness.
+- **Simplified feature development**: The Pythonic [FeatHub SDK](docs/content/feathub-sdk) makes it easy to develop features without worrying about point-in-time correctness.
 This helps to avoid training-serving skew, which can negatively impact the accuracy of machine learning models.
 - **Faster feature deployment**: FeatHub automatically compiles user-specified declarative feature definitions into performant distributed ETL jobs using state-of-the-art computation engines, such as Flink or Spark.
 This speeds up